Frequently asked questions

 How long can I stay for?

-Attendance on the course is for five days (four nights) – arriving on Monday afternoon and departing on Friday afternoon.
+The course runs for five days (four nights) – arriving on Monday afternoon and departing on Friday afternoon.

 + Meals